-Testing predicted probabilities of our explanatory variable of interest on our outcome variable

-Focusing on our predictor of interest 'general ability', we can use predicted probabilities to help understand the relationship between general ability and obesity in the model.
-In this example we want to calculate the predicted probability of obesity for a given score on the general ability test.
+4.6.2 Testing predicted probabilities of our explanatory variable of interest on our outcome variable example we want to calculate the predicted probability of obesity for a given score on the general ability test.
 Predicted probabilities can be calculated using the 'margins' command.
 We can use this command to create the predicted probabilities for values of the general ability test (n920 which ranges from 0 to 79) from 10 to 80 in increments of 10.
 The 'margins' command uses the sample values of other predictor variables to calculate the average predicted probabilities on our predictor of interest.
 We can also use the 'vsquish' option in the command to help tidy up the output as this removes blank lines in output tables.